Romulus: Establishment of the city

 The founding of Rome was commemorated annually on April 21, with the festival of the Parilia.
-Romulus' first act was to fortify the Palatine, in the course of which he made a sacrifice to the gods.
+Romulus' first act was to fortify the Palatine with the Murus Romuli, in the course of which he made a sacrifice to the gods.
 He laid out the city's boundaries with a furrow that he ploughed, performed another sacrifice, and with his followers set to work building the city itself.
 Romulus sought the assent of the people to become their king.
 With Numitor's help, he addressed them and received their approval.
 Romulus accepted the crown after he sacrificed and prayed to Jupiter, and after receiving favourable omens.

 Romulus divided the populace into three tribes, known as the Ramnes, Titienses, and Luceres, for taxation and military purposes.
 Each tribe was presided over by an official known as a tribune, and was further divided into ten curia, or wards, each presided over by an official known as a curio.
 Romulus also allotted a portion of land to each ward, for the benefit of the people.
 Nothing is known of the manner in which the tribes and curiae were taxed, but for the military levy, each curia was responsible for providing one hundred foot soldiers, a unit known as a century, and ten cavalry.
 Each Romulean tribe thus provided about one thousand infantry, and one century of cavalry; the three hundred cavalry became known as the Celeres, "the swift", and formed the royal bodyguard.

 Choosing one hundred men from the leading families, Romulus established the Roman senate.
 These men he called patres, the city fathers; their descendants came to be known as "patricians", forming one of the two major social classes at Rome.
 The other class, known as the "plebs" or "plebeians", consisted of the servants, freedmen, fugitives who sought asylum at Rome, those captured in war, and others who were granted Roman citizenship over time.

 To encourage the growth of the city, Romulus outlawed infanticide, and established an asylum for fugitives on the Capitoline Hill.
 Here freemen and slaves alike could claim protection and seek Roman citizenship.